 Any configured backup jobs will be executed at their scheduled times.

 Hosts and services on other instances in a distributed monitoring will continue to be monitored as usual.
-Only in a distributed WATO will the simulation mode be passed on to the other sites/slaves.
+Only in a distributed WATO will the simulation mode be passed on to the other remote sites.

 Performance data values remain unchanged at the last stand, but will continue to be recorded.